Umbrien/typergotchi/README.md

 **🌱 Seeding**

-You can seed db by running `wasp db seed`
+You can seed db with initial skins and armor by running `wasp db seed`

 # Startup